-Teen boy fatally shot after meeting about another shooting
+Teen fatally shot after meeting about another teen’s death

-CLEVELAND (AP) - A 15-year-old boy was shot and killed in Cleveland after leaving a Boys & Girls Club meeting about a another teen fatally shot by housing authority police last month.
+CLEVELAND (AP) - A 15-year-old was shot and killed in Cleveland after leaving a Boys & Girls Club meeting about a different teenager who had been fatally shot by an officer who polices public housing.

-The slain teen has been identified as Anthony Hughes Jr., cleveland.com reported.
-He died at the scene Wednesday night.
+Anthony Hughes Jr. died at the scene Wednesday night, Cleveland.com reported.
 Police say a 43-year-old man was shot in the shoulder.

-Occupants of two cars fired shots at a group of teens that included Hughes, police said.
-None of the other teens were injured.
+Occupants of two cars fired shots at a group of teenagers that included Hughes, police said.
+None of the other teenagers was injured.
 Hughes was shot multiple times.

-Arthur Keith, 19, was killed Nov.
-13 by a Cleveland Metropolitan Housing Authority police officer.
+The meeting Hughes had been leaving was about Arthur Keith, 19, who was killed Nov.
+13 by a Cuyahoga Metropolitan Housing Authority police officer.
 Cleveland police are investigating.

-Cleveland Mayor Frank Jackson has said the shooting occurred after an officer ordered Keith out of a van with Illinois license plates and that investigators suspected his involvement in a recent shooting.
+Mayor Frank Jackson has said that the shooting occurred after an officer ordered Keith out of a van with Illinois license plates and that investigators suspected his involvement in a recent shooting.
 A handgun was reportedly recovered by police.

 Hughes is the 10th fatal shooting victim of a child under age 18 this year in Cleveland.

-Note: This story has been corrected to show that the agency the officer in the first shooting works for is the Cuyahoga Metropolitan Housing Authority, not the Cleveland Metropolitan Housing Authority.